mikeshhoffman/siteredesign/README.md

 From <https://canvas.uw.edu/courses/1188625/assignments/4210867?module_item_id=8367432>

+*   Create an Asana ticket for this week's assignment.

 *   Decide which pages of http://floridaenergy.ufl.edu/ you want to rebuild.
 One should be the homepage, the others should be pages that are available from the top level navigation (like http://floridaenergy.ufl.edu/energy-education/ or http://floridaenergy.ufl.edu/public-outreach/).

 Chosen pages: Home, Public Outreach, Site Map.